 - The content of a previous email didn’t engage the reader, so they were less inclined to open subsequent emails.
 Remember: You never have ‘a list’.
 You need to earn and re-earn their permission.
 So stay useful.

 - You send marketing emails direct from your desktop software, rather than use a trusted email marketing provider (mailchimp, aweber, constant contact, etc).
 If you send large numbers of the same email from your own IP address, your address can become blacklisted.
 When that happens, your emails won’t even reach the recipient’s spam folder.

-- The email content (or body) contained certain words, which trigger email filters, so the email is wrongly identified as spam.
+- The email content (or body) contained certain words, which trigger email filters, so the email is wrongly identified as spam or junk.